DaniCarmo/South-West-Yoga-P1/README.md

 ## Fonts

-The fonts for the site came from https://fonts.googleapis.com
+The fonts for the site came from [Google Fonts](https://fonts.googleapis.com)

 The name and headings are Permanent Marker, while the smaller body text is Ysabeau Infant.